 You’ll find a beautiful, landscaped, full-service beach in Viareggio, just north of Torre del Lago Puccini.

 Pisa has an enchanting historic centre and the world-famous Piazza del Fuego, but in 1-2 days you’ll probably see everything you had planned.
-What are the best day trips from Pisa?
+What are the most beautiful places and things to do around Pisa?

 Florence